brentonk/kenkel-cv/cv.md

 # Publications

-* ["Signaling Policy Intentions in Fundraising Contests,"](http://bkenkel.com/data/valence.pdf) accepted at *Quarterly Journal of Political Science*.
+* Brenton Kenkel, ["The Efficacy of Cheap Talk in Collective Action Problems,"](http://bkenkel.com/data/ca1.pdf) forthcoming in *Journal of Theoretical Politics*.

+* Mark Fey and Brenton Kenkel, ["Is an Ultimatum the Last Word on Crisis Bargaining?"](http://bkenkel.com/data/ultimata.pdf) forthcoming in *Journal of Politics*.

-* Robert J. Carroll and Brenton Kenkel, ["Prediction, Proxies, and Power,"](http://bkenkel.com/data/doe.pdf) forthcoming at *American Journal of Political Science*.
+* Robert J. Carroll and Brenton Kenkel, ["Prediction, Proxies, and Power,"](http://bkenkel.com/data/doe.pdf) forthcoming in *American Journal of Political Science*.

+* Brenton Kenkel, ["Signaling Policy Intentions in Fundraising Contests,"](http://bkenkel.com/data/valence.pdf) *Quarterly Journal of Political Science* 14, no. 2 (2019).

 * Kevin A. Clarke, Brenton Kenkel, and Miguel R. Rueda, ["Omitted Variables, Countervailing Effects, and the Possibility of Overadjustment,"](https://doi.org/10.1017/psrm.2016.46) *Political Science Research and Methods* 6, no. 2 (2018).